 Set who will receive the reward

-The software will analyze your data and calculate how much time it is required to generate the current data block.
+After you have generated your plots and saved them on your hard disk drive, you can start your mining software.
+The software will analyze your data and calculate the required time to generate the current data block.
 When the system decides on a deadline, your HDD will be idle until the next block is generated.

 The best thing about hard drive mining is that your HDD remains idle most of the time, as the number of blocks stays mostly the same, and analysis for each block only takes a few seconds.

-⦁ you do not have to purchase expensive motherboards with a large number of PCI slots;
+- You do not have to purchase expensive motherboards with a large number of PCI slots;

-⦁ software installation and configuration is simple;
+- Software installation and configuration are simple;

-⦁ no hardware setup process;
+- No hardware setup process;

-⦁ HDDs require less energy to process new blocks than other mining hardware;
+- HDDs require less energy to process new blocks than other mining hardware;

-⦁ less heat and, therefore, no need for cooling devices to keep the equipment temperature stable.
+- Less heat and, therefore, no need for cooling devices to keep the equipment temperature stable.

 Disadvantages of hard drive mining:

-⦁ second-hand hard disk drives are not easy to find;
+- Second-hand hard disk drives are not easy to find;

-⦁ HDDs have a lifecycle of around 10,000 hours;
+- HDDs have a lifecycle of around 10,000 hours;

-⦁ the mining process takes more time to mine the same amount of coins you would mine with GPUs;
+- The mining process takes more time to mine the same amount of coins you would mine with GPUs;

-⦁ you mine fewer coins than you would with GPUs.
+- You mine fewer coins than you would with GPUs.

-Why not Use SSD?
+Why not use SSD?

-Sia users are able to rent out their free HDD space to other users, and what files they store are encrypted in the system.
+Sia is a blockchain-based cloud storage platform that offers similar services to Dropbox, Amazon, Apple, and Microsoft cloud storage services.
+Sia users can rent out their free HDD space to other users, and what files they store are encrypted in the system.
 Smart contracts and proof-of-storage algorithms are used to validate Sia transactions and to keep files authentic.